 An integral part of Health Services is the promotion of a balanced lifestyle to enhance the collegiate experience.
 Each TCC campus provides a health center staffed by Registered Nurses who provide first aid and emergency care for students.
 Opportunities for health education, health counseling, and referral information to an appropriate health-care agency or provider are available.
-Students are encouraged to use the campus health center which provides confidential services free of charge with the exception of a nominal fee for flu shots.
+Students are encouraged to use the campus health center which provides confidential services free of charge.
 NOTE: Students are financially responsible for any health services needed outside of the campus health center, such as ambulance transport or physician visit.